Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Qualitative examples

 \section{Qualitative examples}

-We provide additional examples of generated scenes in \Cref{fig:wss_results_supp,fig:real_supp,fig:text2scene_supp}.
+We provide additional examples of generated scenes in \Cref{fig:main_results_supp,fig:wss_results_supp,fig:real_supp,fig:text2scene_supp}.
 In \Cref{fig:wss_results_supp}, we provide plausible arrangements based on renders from SSDB, as well as the associated predicted scene-graphs.
-With Diorama, we can produce alternative arrangments that uses different objects, while respecting the spatial relationships of the original image (e.g. picture on the wall, monitor on the desk).
+With Diorama, we can produce alternative arrangements that use different objects, while respecting the spatial relationships of the original image (e.g. picture on the wall, monitor on the desk).

 We further showcase arrangements from real-world images (\Cref{fig:real_supp}) and images generated via text-to-scene (\Cref{fig:text2scene_supp}).